 What does this look like in action and figures?

 Research conducted by MIT proved that around 300 U.S. businesses from 1999 to 2003 experienced a rise in the company’s IT outsourcing budget of $96.14 million, and it was consistent with an average reduction in preparation and recruitment expenses of $121.14 million in other areas.

 Time Savings on Recruitment

 The ability to tap into a wide pool of highly qualified software engineers and developers is a benefit of having an outsourced IT partner.
 When looking to find talent, it takes hard work and time to source the right fit, vet them thoroughly, interview them and then onboard them.

-Using external outsourcing practices provides an edge for companies when looking to cut costs on recruiting times and specifically in time-to-fill.
+Using external outsourcing gives companies an edge when looking to cut costs on recruiting times and specifically in time-to-fill.

 It takes a single recruiter anywhere from 50-80 days or 2-3 months to source, interview and hire one developer.
-Imagine how that efficiency drops when we add more than one hire or even a team of five.
+That efficiency drops when we add more than one hire or even a team of five.

 The optimal time it should take to hire a software engineer takes around 30-45 days or 1-2 months.
 Any process that takes longer risks losing A-level candidates to another company.

 IT partners provide an edge to reach this optimal time with their average closing form start to finish within 33 days.
 With multiple sourcing and recruiting channels ready to go, as well as existing talent pools, they are able to speed up the process and reduce the time-to-hire for partner companies, helping them focus more on interviewing and onboarding than on finding and vetting candidates.